Lane Kenworthy, The Good Society

 We know more about the share of people who participate.
 Figure 1 begins by showing the share of Americans who say they are an active member of a civic group, volunteer their time to an organization, or donate money to a charity.

 Figure 2 details some of the main types of groups and organizations in which Americans participate.
 It shows the share who say they are active in any of 27 different types, from religious to sports to youth groups to fan clubs and much more.
 (Here and below, I leave out political groups and activities.
-I examine them in “Political Voice.”)
+I examine them in “Democracy.”)

 When we compare across the world’s rich longstanding-democratic countries, the United States is toward the high end in civic engagement, according to the available data.
 Figure 3 shows the share in each nation who report that they are an “active member” of various types of groups and organizations, and figure 4 shows the share who say they participate at least once a month in the activities of a group.
 Figure 5 shows the share who say that in the past month they have donated money to a charity, volunteered time to an organization, or helped a stranger.
 In all three charts, the US is at or near the top.